ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/tutorials/pay-off-a-loan.md

 {% /tab %}
 {% /tabs %}

-This example uses preconfigured accounts and loan data from the `lendingSetup.js` script, but you can replace `borrower` and `loanID` with your own values.
+This example uses preconfigured accounts and loan data from the `lendingSetup.js` script, but you can replace `borrower`, `loanID`, and `mptID` with your own values.

 ### 3. Check loan status